How to Fix Broken Links on WordPress

 For this example, the source is a blog post called ‘Get Social with Primal Space‘ and the link that is broken is titled Instagram.
 If you navigate to the source in the front end and then search for the link text on the page, the broken link will appear on the page with a line through.
 Therefore you’ll know that this is the link that needs to be updated.

 Navigating to the source is made easy, by hovering over the broken link source in checker and then clicking on view to view the frontend, or edit to access the page or post from the backend of your WordPress admin area.

 The best way to fix a broken link is by using the hover function outlined above on the URL itself.
 You’ll see from the screen share and your own admin area that several options appear below the broken URL.
 Including the option to edit, unlink, advise that it’s not broken, dismiss or recheck.

-The best course of action for a broken link is to click on the edit URL link, opening this in a new page.
-So both the page or post you’re looking to fix is open and also the broken link page.
-It then becomes much easier to resolve the issue by simply correcting the link, finding a new and relevant external link, if the page your linking to is no longer active.
-Or perhaps simply reworking the content to safely remove the link without causing confusion to your websites users.
+The best action for a broken link is to click on the edit URL link, opening this on a new page.
+So both the page or post you’re looking to fix is open as well as the broken link page.
+It then becomes much easier to resolve the issue by simply correcting the link, and finding a new and relevant external link, if the page you linking to is no longer active.
+Or perhaps simply reworking the content to safely remove the link without causing confusion to your website’s users.

 How Not to Fix a Broken Link

 It can be tempting to select dismiss or account that the link isn’t broken.
 However going back to what we mentioned earlier in this post, broken links can really negatively impact the function and SEO of your site.
 So it’s important to delve deeper and identify why the link is broken.
 Also dismissing the broken links simply means that they will reappear on this list at a later date, so you’re never really resolving the problem and only delaying the work to remedy the issue.